 Are you daunted by all the tech tools available for your agency?
 Are you confused about where to start, in making upgrades?
 You’re not alone.
 Here’s how to confidently move forward.

-If you’re an agency principal and you’re alienated by the idea of using new insurance agency technology for your business, chances are you’ve been thinking about it entirely the wrong way.
+If you’re an agency principal and you’re alienated by the idea of using new insurance agency technology for your business, chances are you’ve been thinking about it the wrong way.

 As an independent insurance agency leader, the first and most important thing you need to realize is that your ability to provide customers the best possible advice as a trusted advisor doesn’t change when new insurance agency technology comes into play.
 The counsel you provide is your business’ most fundamental value proposition – more so than the actual binding of coverage – and remains the most valuable thing you have to offer.